A prepaid plan is a great, but often hidden, alternative to the traditional cell phone plans you're likely familiar with.

 T-Mobile Prepaid Phones

-You can buy an assortment of T-Mobile wireless prepaid phones.
-These phones come packed with deals too, so you can save money as you shop.
+You can buy an assortment of T-Mobile prepay phones.
+These prepay phones come packed with deals too, so you can save money as you shop.
 You can filter T-Mobile prepaid cell phones by the following:

 - Features Price